sirech/talk-lean-functional-kotlin-backends/presentation.md

 class: center middle

-## Techs that we will be mentioning
+## Technologies that we will be mentioning

 ---